The fear of the Lord, the heart of ministry

 Navigating the social media ban

-From 10 December 2025, the social media landscape in Australia is changing for young people, with the government introducing new restrictions that represent a significant cultural shift in how young people remain socially connected with each other.
+In December 2025, the social media landscape in Australia changed for young people, when the government introduced new restrictions that represent a significant cultural shift in how young people remain socially connected with each other.

-Here are some suggestions for ministry workers to plan for and prepare to disciple young people, their leaders and families through these changes.
+Here are some suggestions for ministry workers to disciple young people, their leaders and families through these changes.

 Becoming a reflective practitioner: Growing in the habit of reflection